sansumbrella/Choreograph/README.md

 ## Building and running

-Initial v0.2.0 development is being done with Xcode 6 on Mac OS 10.9 and Visual Studio 2013 on Windows 7.
-You should be able to use Choreograph with either platform.
-No support for earlier compilers is planned.

 Include the headers in your search path and add the .cpp files to your project (drag them in) and everything should just work.
 If you are working with Cinder, you can create a new project with Tinderbox and include Choreograph as a block.

 Development, including running tests, is done with the ChoreographDev project.
 The dev app is a dumping ground for various thoughts on the library.
 Code likely won’t live there for long, but may find new life in the tests or as a sample.
+The dev project is set up to work with Xcode 6 on Mac OS 10.9 and Visual Studio 2013 on Windows 7.

 ### Dependencies